On this page:

 This major component of the initiative is a core function for CMAs under the Water Act 1989 to protect the health of our waterways.

-In 2021-22, CMAs processed around 5,000 waterway permits, licences and planning advice/approval actions – including large and complex housing and industrial developments on floodplains and key infrastructure projects, including road bypasses and wind and solar energy projects.
+Over 2021-24, CMAs processed over 30,000 waterway permits, licences and planning advice/approval actions – including large and complex housing and industrial developments on floodplains and key infrastructure projects, including road bypasses and wind and solar energy projects.

-These require technical analysis of information in the form of scientific investigations associated with engineering and hydraulic studies to verify flood flow paths, flood depths, flow velocities and flood risk sensitivities.
+These required technical analysis of information in the form of scientific investigations associated with engineering and hydraulic studies to verify flood flow paths, flood depths, flow velocities and flood risk sensitivities.

 Environmental Effects Statements

-As an example, in West Gippsland CMA, the following Environmental Effects Statements were reviewed, and detailed technical analysis was completed:
+As an example, in West Gippsland CMA the following Environmental Effects Statements (EES) were reviewed, and detailed technical analysis was completed:

 Technical floodplain advice